 Conclusion

 Specificity in CSS determines the priority of the styles when many styles have been applied to the elements.
-The inline styles have the highest priority (1000), followed by ID selectors (100), class/attribute/pseudo-class selectors (10), and element/pseudo-element selectors (1).
-You can also use !important to override all the specificity rules.
-You can avoid the issues related to specificity, and you can depend on the class selectors, avoid over-nesting, and avoid overusing !important.
+The inline styles have the highest CSS priority (1000), followed by ID selectors (100), class/attribute/pseudo-class selectors (10), and element/pseudo-element selectors (1).
+You can also use !important CSS to override styles in CSS and all the specificity rules.
+You can avoid the issues related to CSS specificity, and you can depend on the class selectors, avoid over-nesting, and avoid overusing !important.

 Understanding CSS Selector Priority/Specificity – FAQs

-The specificity in CSS determines the priority of the styles when multiple selectors target a single element.
+The CSS specificity determines the priority of the styles when multiple CSS selectors target a single element.
+It is important because it helps the browser decide which styles take priority, avoiding conflicts and ensuring the correct styling is applied.

 You can calculate the specificity in CSS based on the ranking selectors.

 Q3.
-What happens when two selectors have the same specificity?
+What if two CSS selectors have the same specificity?

-The one with the later appearance has priority between those two selectors.
+The one with the later appearance has priority between those two CSS selectors.

 Yes, using !important in a style declaration overrides irrespective of the specificity.

-You can use simpler selectors, depending on the class selectors instead of IDs, and avoid overusing !important.
+You can use simpler CSS selectors, depending on the class selectors instead of IDs, and avoid overusing !important.
+Also, use consistent naming, modular CSS (like BEM), and avoid deep or overly specific selectors.